MaibornWolff/codecharta/analysis/tools/InspectionTool/README.md

-# Inspector
+# Inspection

-The Inspector is used to inspect the structure of .cc.json files.
+The Inspection Tool is used to inspect the structure of .cc.json files.
 It enables to:

 - Print the hierarchy of the project: Prints the hierarchy in a human-readable format.